libyui/libyui/README.md

 ### More info

-Please visit the documentation at
+Please visit the documentation at the
 [doc folder](https://github.com/libyui/libyui/tree/master/libyui/doc)
 for more information about
 [how to branch](https://github.com/libyui/libyui/tree/master/libyui/doc/branching.md)